computations/SunStar/doc/writeup.md

 There are many optimizations, enhancements, and investigations we would like to do with \texttt{SunStar}.
-Like many software projects, \texttt{SunStar} could be developed forever, given sufficent resources.
+Like many software projects, \texttt{SunStar} could be developed forever, given sufficient resources.
 What follows is a short list of priority items that should be done before other options.

 Optimizations